Defective Airbag Injury Lawyer in North Carolina

 For more than three decades, Riddle & Brantley’s team of North Carolina car accident lawyers has been helping injury victims throughout the state and holding airbag manufacturers accountable for their defective devices.

 We are ready to help fight for the justice that you deserve.

-If you have been injured by a faulty airbag, call 1-800-525-7111 as soon as possible after the accident so that we can advise you on the necessary steps to take to preserve your vehicle.
+If you have been injured by a faulty airbag, contact an attorney at Riddle & Brantley as soon as possible after the accident so that we can advise you on the necessary steps to take to preserve your vehicle.
 This is critical because the vehicle and airbags must be examined by an expert to prove the cause of the malfunction/defect and relation to the injuries suffered.
 Once the vehicle is repaired or destroyed, it may be too late.

 The consultation is free and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

 Types of Airbags

 Mercedes-Benz first introduced the airbag in 1981 in Germany as a safety option in its high-end S-Class sedan.
 Over the last 40 years, vehicle safety engineers have introduced dozens of innovations in airbag technology.

 In addition to mandatory front airbags, most vehicles sold in the United States now include airbags in several different locations throughout the vehicle to better protect all passengers.
 A few automakers, like Volvo, even equip certain vehicles with exterior airbags to protect pedestrians in the event of a crash.